 It’s great to have the peace of mind that every facility on the camera can be instantly used, but that also means battery life per charge drops considerably.
 The tips above can be used for either general power saving or to squeeze the nth degree out of a battery charge when you need it the most.

-Try out the tips above and you may find that they are not just good power saving tips, but also like LCD brightness a good way to optimise your images.
+Try out these simple camera battery life hacks and you may find that they are not just good power saving tips, but also like LCD brightness a good way to optimize your images.